pytest-dev/pytest-bdd/README.rst

     def test_conftest():
         pass

-There are no definitions of the steps in the test file.
+There are no definitions of steps in the test file.
 They were collected from the parent conftest.py.

 Default steps
 -------------

-Here is the list of steps that are implemented inside of the pytest-bdd:
+Here is the list of steps that are implemented inside of pytest-bdd:

 given
     * trace - enters the `pdb` debugger via `pytest.set_trace()`